ak545/monitoring-importan-emails/README.md

 # Monitoring importan emails from ak545
-**check_email.py** - This is a python script to monitor the mailbox for specific emails..
+**check_email.py** - This is a python script to monitor the mailbox for specific emails.

 ## Screenshots
 > Script in working